livesession/livesession-browser-samples/vue/README.md

 ## Sample overview

-1. LiveSession [Browser SDK](https://github.com/livesession/livesession-sdk) usage with autocapture events.
+1. LiveSession [Browser SDK](https://github.com/livesession/livesession-browser) usage with autocapture events.

+2. Basic example how to init LiveSession script in the `src/main.ts` file.

-2. Basic example how to use [custom events](https://help.livesession.io/en/articles/8496404-custom-events) in the `src/components/HelloWorld.vue` file (the `Counter` event name).
+2. Basic example how to use [custom events](https://help.livesession.io/en/articles/8496404-custom-events) in the `src/components/Counter.vue` file (the `Counter` event name).